slbailey/Retrovue/docs/contracts/resources/AssetContract.md

 - **Assets with `approved_for_broadcast=true` MUST be in `ready` state**
 - **Soft-deleted assets (`is_deleted=true`) are excluded from normal operations**

+Planned extension (see Asset Confidence & Auto-State): confidence scoring during ingest may determine initial `state` and `approved_for_broadcast`, with importer-stable thresholds.

 ---

 ## See Also